Discover the 11 most popular chat protocols and services that keep us connected and find out how to pick the right service for you.

 Security risks are ever-present in the online world, including chat apps.
 When you give your users a chat window, some people may view that option as an effective attack opportunity.
 There are a few ways to mitigate this threat to avoid endless security investigations.

 A common way to enhance security and privacy concerns is to rely on end-to-end encryption.
 In addition, you can apply controls to your user IDs.
-By requiring users to register before joining a chat experience, you can reduce security threats.
+By requiring users to register before joining a chat experience.
 Finally, don’t rely on the chat window to do all the work.
 It is also essential to provide security training to your employees to provide a security-conscious experience to end-users.

 Now that you know about the most popular chat protocols and chat clients on the market, you have a choice.
 The first option is to choose a messaging protocol, select a client and spend time customizing the chat app.
 This option is a good choice if your company has significant technology development resources and the desire to create highly customized solutions.